magedrifaat/StudentToolkit/README.md

 The index page lists the used APIs and technologies in the project and each page from the navigation bar has one of the tools.

 This project was built with a simple jquery front-end and a python back-end using Flask microframework and jinja template engine for python.
-It is composed of a spell-checker, a grammar proofreading tool, a simple dictioanry, an equation solving tool, and a simple function graphing tool.
+It is composed of a spell-checker, a grammar proofreading tool, a simple dictionary, an equation solving tool, and a simple function graphing tool.

 The used APIs: